Zum Inhalt

 form-action 'self'

-Storage with database
+Storage with a database

-The self-service / download version of CCM19 only requires
+The self---Service / Download--version of CCM19 requires only

-• Linux or another POSIX-compatible operating system
+• Linux or another POSIX---compatible operating system

 • PHP version 7.2 or higher